 Until the 7th century, Jeddah used to be a small town dedicated to fishing and trade.
-With the rise of Islam, the place rose to prominence too.
+With the rise of Islam, Jeddah also rose to a place of international prominence.
 Since it is only 70 km from Mecca, it became the Holy City’s seaport.
 Jeddah turned into a major destination for Muslim pilgrims and merchants from North and East Africa, as well as South and Southeast Asia.

 A Brief History

-In 2012, the metropolis had 135 districts and an estimated 5.32 million residents, and it’s the people moving to Jeddah that keep its economy going.
-Though the “Saudization” quotas of local companies are on the rise, the Saudi participation in the local labor force is still rather low.
+In 2012, reported the metropolis had an estimated 5.32 million residents housed in 135 districts.
+It’s the people moving to Jeddah that keep its economy going.
+Though the 'Saudization' quotas of local companies are on the rise, the Saudi participation in the labor force is still rather low.
 The majority of Jeddah’s workers, employees, and executives come from abroad, from North and East Africa, Iran, Turkey, Yemen, South and Southeast Asia, Western Europe, North America, and Japan.
 The numerous foreigners moving to Jeddah keep some of the former cosmopolitan ambience alive.

 Customs and Safety